Reviews Report

 The Average Cost of Car Insurance in Minnesota

-Compared to the national average of $1,674 per year for full coverage, drivers in Minnesota pay a slightly higher premium of $1,643 annually in car insurance, based on 2021 data from Bankrate.com.
-However, this rate is not the same for everyone, since car insurance premiums largely depend on personal demographics, such as age, city of residence, type of car, and driving record.
+Compared to the national average of $1,674 per year for full coverage, drivers in Minnesota pay a slightly lower premium of $1,643 annually in car insurance, based on 2021 data from Bankrate.com.
+However, this rate is not the same for everyone since car insurance premiums largely depend on personal demographics, such as age, city of residence, the type of car you drive, and your driving record.
 Climatic conditions also play a role in the cost of auto insurance.
-Minnesota faces harsh winters, tornadoes, and floods, which raises insurance premiums because of the risk of weather damage.
+Minnesota faces harsh winters, tornadoes, and floods, which contributes to increased insurance premiums because of the risk of weather damage.
 Depending upon population density, some cities have cheaper rates than others.

 Top 3 Cheapest Car Insurance Companies in Minnesota